alejimgon/Housing-Prices-Kaggle-Competition-Model/README.md

 - [License](#license)

 ## Description
 This repository contains my current model for the Housing Prices Kaggle competition.
-It uses Kernel PCA to reduce the dimensionality of the dataset and GridSearchCV to find the best parameters between `RandomForestRegressor`, `CatBoostRegressor`, and `XGBRegressor`.
+It uses Recursive Feature Elimination to reduce the dimensionality of the dataset (optional) and Grid Search to find the best parameters between `RandomForestRegressor`, `CatBoostRegressor`, and `XGBRegressor`.
 Additionally, an `Artificial Neural Network` (ANN) is trained and compared.
 The best model is then trained and used to predict the test set.
 The predictions are saved in a CSV file in the 'output' folder.

 ## Installation
 1. **Clone the repository**: